 Research collaborators from Northwestern and Harvard universities, the Paris Institute of Political Studies and the Norwegian Institute for Social Research recently published a report on their study of hiring discrimination against African Americans and Latinos.

-Title VII of the Civil Rights Act of 1964 is a
+Title VII of the Civil Rights Act of 1964 is a federal law that forbids discrimination in any aspect of employment, including hiring. |

 The investigators’ study involved a meta-analysis of every available field experiment that tested hiring discrimination against African Americans or Latinos from 1989 through 2015.
 (A meta-analysis, you’ll recall, combines data from multiple studies to develop a single conclusion with greater statistical power.)